winniec9153/sep10-freedom-project/blog/entry02.md

   * To keep rhythm and make special sounds
   * Add color and excitement

 Also by using Ai(Chat GPT), I found these hardware tools I never knew existed.
-Some examples are Innovative instruments, which are like Specialized Audio Interfaces, Unique Synthesizers, Drum Machines and Samplers, Effects Processors, Field Recorders, MIDI Controllers, etc. These pieces of hardware represent just a glimpse into the vast world of music equipment beyond the mainstream.
-They can inspire creativity and enhance our music-making process.
+Some examples are Innovative instruments, Specialized Audio Interfaces, Unique Synthesizers, Drum Machines and Samplers, Effects Processors, Field Recorders, MIDI Controllers, etc. These pieces of hardware represent just a glimpse into the vast world of music equipment beyond the mainstream.
+They can inspire creativity and enhance your music-making process.